TanmayJDesai/Map-Function-Creation-using-LinkedLists/README.md

     bool get(int i, KeyType& key, ValueType& value) const;
     void swap(Map& other);
 };
-In problem 3 of Homework 1, you implemented this interface using an array.
 For this project, implement this Map interface using a doubly-linked list.
 (You must not use the list class template from the C++ library.)

-For the array implementation of problem 3 of Homework 1, since you declared no destructor, copy constructor, or assignment operator, the compiler wrote them for you, and they did the right thing.
 For this linked list implementation, if you let the compiler write the destructor, copy constructor, and assignment operator, they will do the wrong thing, so you will have to declare and implement these public member functions as well:

 Destructor
 When a Map is destroyed, the nodes in the linked list must be deallocated.